Washington Metropolitan Area Transit Authority

-The authority is also part of a public–private partnership that operates the DC Circulator bus system.
-WMATA has its own police force, the Metro Transit Police Department.
+The agency participates in a regional transportation planning and the execution of transit infrastructure projects.
+Recent projects include an infill station serving Potomac Yard and an extension of Metrorail to Dulles International Airport.

+WMATA was created in the late 1960s by the United States Congress as an interstate compact between Washington, D.C., Maryland, and Virginia.
 The authority's board of directors consists of two voting representatives each from the District of Columbia, Maryland, Virginia, and the U.S. federal government.
 Each jurisdiction also appoints two alternate representatives.
-WMATA has no independent taxation authority and depends on its member jurisdictions for capital investments and operating subsidies.
+WMATA has no independent taxation authority and depends on its member jurisdictions for capital investments and operating funding.

-In addition to ongoing operations, WMATA participates in regional transportation planning.
-Recent projects include an extension of Metrorail to Dulles International Airport, and streetcar lines in the District and Northern Virginia.
+WMATA has its own police force, the Metro Transit Police Department.

 History

 Planning and creation

 Starting in the mid-19th century, the Washington area had been served by a variety of private bus lines and streetcar services, including extensions of Northern Virginia trolleys.
-Over time, most were absorbed into the Capital Transit Company, formed on December 1, 1933, by the amalgamation of the Washington Railway, Capital Traction, and Washington Rapid Transit.
-Financier Louis Wolfson acquired the company in 1949 but had his franchise revoked in 1955 amidst a crippling strike.
+Over time, most were absorbed into the Capital Transit Company, formed on December 1, 1933, by the amalgamation of the Washington Railway and Electric Company, Capital Traction, and the Washington Rapid Transit bus company.
+Financier Louis Wolfson acquired the company in 1949 but had his franchise revoked in 1955 amid a crippling strike.
 Congress then awarded a 20-year concession to O. Roy Chalk on the condition that he replace the city's remaining streetcars with buses by 1963.
-The company was thereafter known as DC Transit.
+The company was thereafter known as D.C.
+Transit.